Rethinking 3D LiDAR Point Cloud Segmentation: Reformulation of Point-based methods

-At this step, we directly compute the inverse distance map, which will be used in the Projected Feature Propagation module described in the next section, and the inverse density map as described in \cite{wu2019pointconv}.
-The latter will be needed for converting PointConv \cite{wu2019pointconv} into a projected-point-based method.
+At this step, we directly compute the inverse distance map, which will be used for the reformulated feature propagation and will be described in the next section, and the inverse density map as described in \cite{wu2019pointconv}.
+The latter will be needed for converting PointConv \cite{wu2019pointconv} into a reformulated point-based method.